canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 cover-alt: A quick guide to LINQ with examples
 ---

 Today a friend asked me about LINQ.
 I guess she was studying for a technical interview.
 So, dear Alice, this is what LINQ is, and these are the most common LINQ methods with examples.
-All you need to know in 15 minutes or less.
+All you need to know about LINQ in 15 minutes or less.

 **Language-Integrated Query (LINQ) is the declarative way of working with collections in C#.
 LINQ works with databases and XML files too.
 But, LINQ has an API syntax, using extensions methods on the IEnumerable type, and a query syntax, using a SQL-like syntax.**

-## LINQ is declarative
+## 1. LINQ is declarative

 **LINQ is declarative.** It means we write our code stating the results we want instead of doing every step to get those results.

 With LINQ, we write code to _"filter a collection based on a condition."_ Instead of writing code to _"grab an element, check if it satisfies a condition, then move to the next element, check again..."_, etc.

 LINQ is a better alternative to query collections using `for`, `foreach`, or any other loop.
-Because with LINQ, we can write more expressive and compact code.
+With LINQ, we write more expressive and compact code.

 <figure>
 <img src="https://images.unsplash.com/photo-1524985069026-dd778a71c7b4?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MXwxfDB8MXxhbGx8fHx8fHx8fA&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=800" alt="Waiting at a cinema before a movie starts" />